jayashree-92/platforosc/README.md

 # HedgeMark Operations Secure

-The project is created to approve and manager wire tickets generated from HM-Operations site
+The project is created to approve and manage wire tickets generated from HM-Operations site

 ## Project Description